Fight Back Against Corruption

 Our current Congressman voted at least 9 times to block renewable energy funding.
 His record is stunning.
 His views archaic and dangerous.

-My parents were immigrants.
+My parents were immigrants, and I am a first-generation American.
 Immigrants made this country great.
 I will fight for comprehensive immigration reform that includes a path to citizenship for all 11 million undocumented immigrants in America.
 Without them, America would suffer.
 The research on the contributions made by immigrants speaks for itself.

-Everyone, especially conservatives, understand the ancient law of property rights.
-Our bodies are the ultimate in sacred ownership.
+I support the right to choose- everyone, especially conservatives, understand the ancient law of property rights, and our bodies are the ultimate in sacred ownership.

-I will support all efforts to close the national pay gap, with attention paid to black, Latina, indigenous, and disabled women as well as genderqueer and transgender people -- all of whom deserve equal pay for equal work.
+I will support all efforts to close the national pay gap, with attention paid to Black, Latina, Indigenous, disabled women, and LGBTQIA+ people -- all of whom deserve equal pay for equal work.

 Labor Rights and Unions

-As mentioned above in the top priorities, income inequality and the increasing corporate power is what’s driving a divided country.
+As mentioned above, income inequality and the increasing corporate power is what’s driving a divided country.
 Our labor workers and their rights must be protected at all costs to be able to compete in this ever-growing world of corporate dominance.
 I advocate for fair trade policies and to strengthen labor unions.
 I was a longtime member of two unions – SAG and AFTRA.
 I know what they did for us.
 And I stand behind the unions.

 Nevada has more land owned by the federal government than any other state.
 I am committed to keeping this land open and available to Nevadans for recreation, smart economic development and housing where appropriate.
 This is an issue where Amodei serves only the special interests, putting the needs of the wealthy ahead of tourism, outdoor recreation and other ways Nevada’s open spaces can benefit taxpayers and visitors of Nevada.